rianadon/Cosmos-Keyboard-PCBs/lemon-microcontroller/README.md

 ## QMK examples

+This is out of date.
+Refer to the documentation on the Cosmos site for the latest on firmware.

-I've uploaded a simple QMK example with the correct wiring for the microcontroller.
+~~I've uploaded a simple QMK example with the correct wiring for the microcontroller.
 It uses the full 7x7 matrix, so it's great for testing that everything works.
 I haven't gotten to making the split work correctly though.
-For that you need to reference https://github.com/sekigon-gonnoc/qmk_firmware/tree/rp2040/keyboards/pico_pico_usb.
+For that you need to reference https://github.com/sekigon-gonnoc/qmk_firmware/tree/rp2040/keyboards/pico_pico_usb.~~

-To use it copy `lemon-microcontroller/lemon7x7-qmk-v0` to `<qmk_firmware>/keyboards/cosmos/lemon7x7` then run `qmk flash -j4 -kb cosmos/lemon7x7 -km via -bl uf2-split-right`.
+~~To use it copy `lemon-microcontroller/lemon7x7-qmk-v0` to `<qmk_firmware>/keyboards/cosmos/lemon7x7` then run `qmk flash -j4 -kb cosmos/lemon7x7 -km via -bl uf2-split-right`.~~

-If you received your Lemon from me, it's probably already running this program.
+~~If you received your Lemon from me, it's probably already running this program.~~

 ## License